Shopify/ghostferry/docs/source/introduction.rst

 The filtering could be arbitrarily complex and thus cannot be easily expressed in some configuration file.

-That said, there is a generic tool known as ``ghostferry-copydb`` that will copy whole schemas from one MySQL to another with only the basic database/table name filtering.
+That said, there is a generic tool called ``ghostferry-copydb`` that will copy tables and the data contained in them from one MySQL to another with only the basic database/table name filtering.

 Ghostferry is inspired by Github's `gh-ost <https://github.com/github/gh-ost>`_.
 However, instead of copying data from and to the same database, Ghostferry